-The first thing to take into account is the size of your tank.
-As a rule of thumb, the smaller the tank, the more fish, the more the Jack Dempsey will feel cramped.
+The smaller the tank, the more fish, the more the Jack Dempsey fish will feel cramped.
 In turn, it’s likely to be more aggressive.
-So, if you’re planning on tank mates, make sure you have a big tank.
+If you’re planning on tank mates, make sure you have a big tank.

-Second, is how many Jack Dempsey Cichlids you are planning to keep.
-When in groups, is the time they work best with other fish.
+Second, is how many Jack Dempsey Cichlids you are planning to keep?
+They work best with other fish in groups.
 If you have a pair for breeding, don’t have tank mates.

-Third, is the qualities of the fish that you choose for tank mates.
-They should be larger than them, and also have a peaceful/non-aggressive temperament.
+Third, is the fish that you choose for tank mates.
+They should be larger and have a peaceful/non-aggressive temperament, like community fish.

-When they are juveniles, they get along quite well with other South American Cichlids.
-However, they will more than likely become intolerant of these fish when they age.
-If any problems arise, it’s best to move them into a seperate tank.
+When they are juveniles, they get along well with other South American Cichlids.
+However, they become intolerant of these fish when they age.
+If any problems arise, move them into a separate tank.

 Other Jack Dempseys Cichlids.
 This one’s a no-brainer.
 These fish are comfortable with their species.

-Goldfish may come as some surprise, but yes, these are a tried and tested companion.
-The relationship works quite well.
-Make sure you choose a bigger goldfish, and also a ‘common’ one, not a ‘fancy’ one.
+Choose a big goldfish and a ‘common’ one, not a ‘fancy’ one.
 Common goldfish, for example, a koi, get to 14″, so they’re big fish.

 Kissing Fish.
-This would be one to avoid if you are a beginner, but if you feel you can, Kissing Fish would be an excellent choice.
-These are peaceful fish, and a bonus is they eat nearly the same food that Jack Dempseys do.
+Avoid if you are a beginner, they are an excellent choice.
+These are peaceful fish, and they eat nearly the same food Jack Dempseys do.

 Banded Corydora, also known as bearded catfish, reach around 4″ inches in length.
-This, along with its temperament, and ease of feeding, make it a good choice if you’re a beginner.
+This, along with its temperament and ease of feeding, makes it a good choice if you’re a beginner.

-Catfish are a good idea, as they are large, and tend to mind their own business.
+Catfish are a good idea.
+They’re large and mind their own business.

-Jack Dempseys are tough and hardy fish and are some of the less fussy eaters in the fish world.
-Their diet is omnivorous; they dine upon a multitude of different sources.
+Their diet is omnivorous.
 In the wild, they eat crustaceans, other fish, insects, worms, and plant matter.

 Pellets And Flake Foods.
-These are great, as they have been designed uniquely for fish in mind.
+These are great.
 They don’t seem to mind this kind of food and will accept it happily.
-As always, make sure it’s designed for Cichlids and is high quality.
+Make sure it’s designed for Cichlids and is of high quality.

 Don’t Forget Plant Material!
-After all, they are omnivores, and the other part of their diet should be filled.
 Finely chopped, foods like blowball leaves, cabbage, and lettuce should be sufficient.

 Other Options To Consider

 Frozen Food.
-If you don’t have access to live foods, or they are out of your budget range, these are a good option.
+If you don’t have access to live foods, or are out of your budget range, they’re a good option.
 Frozen versions of the live feed mentioned above are good.
-Of course, these can be offered alongside the live alternative.

 Milled Seafood.
 Another excellent choice.
-Prepare it by thawing; your fish are sure to appreciate it.
+Prepare it by thawing.

 Things To Avoid

-(FYI: Many people talk about offering beef heart to Jack Dempsey Cichlids often, but this isn’t a good idea.
-Beef heart is high in proteins, so should only be provided for a treat.
-Don’t make it regular!)
+(FYI: Many people talk about offering beef heart to Jack Dempsey Cichlids, but this isn’t a good idea.
+Beef heart is high in proteins, so should only be provided for a treat.)

 Popular Types Of Jack Dempsey Cichlids

-Though the Jack Dempsey Cichlid is one species, it has been in the Aquarium trade for a long time.
-Some breeders and other aquarists have developed different Jack Dempsey Cichlids.
+Though the Jack Dempsey Cichlid is one species, some breeders and other aquarists have developed different Jack Dempsey Cichlids.
 Ones that don’t have the usual coloration that the regular fish does.

-They have been bred to have vibrant and wildly colorful, and they are quite popular to keep as pets.
+They have been bred to have vibrant and wildly colorful.

-Some of the colorations that are available in the market are Gold, Electric Blue, Pink.
-It’s unclear why the Pink fish is advertised as one.
-It carries traits and colorations from both of the former options.
+Some of the colorations that are available in the market are Gold, & Electric Blue.

-The most commonly known one, (that you may have heard of), is called the Electric Blue Jack Dempsey Cichlid.
+The most common one is called the Electric Blue Jack Dempsey Cichlid.
 It’s like the original fish.
-But it has a vibrant blue for its skin color, is smaller, and less aggressive.
+But with vibrant blue for its skin color, smaller, and less aggressive.

-The Jack Dempsey Cichlid.
 It has such a reputation, after all, it was named after a boxer.
-However, this seemingly rough and ready fish houses a secret.
+However, this seemingly rough and ready fish has a secret.